hojimat/oldhomepage/blog/_posts/2018-2-7-pessimism-in-bba.md

 In contrast to the above, _Commercial Law_, for example, is very engaging to business students despite being a law course because it illustrates the incompatibilities between GATT's MFN and FTA principles, it focuses on court cases which are intrinsically conflict stories.

-In conclusion, since freshman/sophomore undergraduate business students lack experience to relate with the curriculum, it will be healthy to inject a dose of pessimism/conflict into the courses to keep students engaged.
+To sum up, since freshman/sophomore undergraduate business students lack experience to relate with the curriculum, it will be healthy to inject a dose of pessimism/conflict into the courses to keep students engaged.